-Music & Choir at Sacred Heart Primary School:
+Music and Choir at Sacred Heart Primary School

 Our general music curriculum covers all the expected musical areas, but with an added emphasis on creative music making and cultural context.
 Early Years and Year 1 focus mainly on singing and understanding rhythm; Years 2 and 3 learn instruments and note reading (recorder and violin respectively); Year 4 upwards look at music history and culture from the ancient world, through Classical music to modern pop, and work on creative projects such as writing songs and soundtracks.